 Why?
 Because these do not come in strands but rather wefts.

 4 How To Choose The Right Hair Thickness

 While at the first thought everyone would want to have the thickest hair possible (2g / strand), that is not the correct answer.
 In fact, the optimal weight of hair extensions is around 1g / strand!
-Unless you want to risk of your own hair falling out and / or a constant pressure on scalp as well as headaches.
+Unless you want to risk your own hair falling out and / or constant pressure on the scalp as well as headaches.

 There are always exceptions as women with thicker natural hair can handle heavier extensions.
 To give you a rather short answer: